ananyasaxenaaa23/Building-a-new-Employee-Security-System-using-HAR-UCI-dataset/README.md

 ![image](https://user-images.githubusercontent.com/70996037/209675774-f3a8a36c-dcc5-4495-ad9e-bfcbab741423.png)

--Python libraries will be imported.
+- Python libraries will be imported.
 - After that data loading and pre processing will take place.
 - After that data will be split into two parts training data and testing data.
 - After the data will be passed through the model and then the model will give the result.